queise/NeuralNetwork/README.md

 - diabetic_data.csv : Not provided here, can be obtained at this link [2]

 The repository of subokita [3] was used in the initial stage of development.
 Thank you!
+Thanks also to [joblib](https://pythonhosted.org/joblib/)

 [1] Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, “Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records,” BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014.